ValentinBootz/jira-analysis/README.md

 After you set up the Atlassian SDK, the following steps will start up Jira with the plugin installed:

- 1. Change to the dashboard-plugin directory via terminal
- 2. Use the `atlas-run` command to install the plugin and run Jira on localhost
+ 1. Use the `atlas-run` command to install the plugin and run Jira on localhost
- 3. Navigate to http://localhost:2990/jira via your browser
+ 2. Navigate to http://localhost:2990/jira via your browser
- 4. As login credentials, use `admin` for Username and Password
+ 3. As login credentials, use `admin` for Username and Password

 Here are SDK commands you'll find useful: